meteatamel/cloudevents-basics/README.md

 request to the proper component.
 Data that is not intended for routing is placed within the data field of CloudEvent.

+### Content Modes

+There are 3 content modes in CloudEvents: binary, structured, batched (in some cases):

+* **Binary-mode**: The event data is stored in the message body, and event attributes are stored as part of message metadata.
+Good for supporting receivers that might not be aware of CloudEvents as the metadata can be ignored.
+* **Structured-mode**: The entire event (attributes and data) are encoded in the message body.
+* **Batch-moe**: Multiple (zero or more) events are encoded in a single message body, according to a specific event format.
+Not all event formats or protocol bindings support batch-mode messages

-### CloudEvent Format
+### SDKs

+There are [CloudEvents SDKs](https://github.com/cloudevents/) to read and write CloudEvents in various languages: Go, Javascript, Java, C#, Ruby, PHP, Python, Rust, Powershell.

 ### TODO

 * CloudEvents Attributes and custom attributes
-* Content Modes: Binary, Structured, Batched
 * Protocol Bindings: AMQP, HTTP, Kafka, MQTT, NATS, WebSockets
 * Event Formats: AVRO, JSON, Protobuf, XML
-* SDKs: Go, Javascript, Java, C#, Ruby, PHP, Python, Rust, Powershell
 * Google Events libraries
 * Next: Discovery API, Subscriptions API, Schema Registry